nniks19/VUV-Petshop/wp-content/plugins/wp-google-maps/readme.txt

 == Upgrade Notice ==

+= 8.1.20 =
+Please update to 8.1.20 or above to ensure you are using the latest security enhancements.

 = 8.1.18 =
 Please update to 8.1.18 or above to ensure you are using the latest security enhancements.